10/13/15

 1. Wash and trim beans then cut into 2-inch pieces; set aside.

-2. Cut bacon into 1/2-inch pieces then sauté over medium heat in a large pot or Dutch oven until browned.
+2. Cut bacon into 1/2-inch pieces then sauté over medium heat in a large pot or Dutch oven until very crispy.

-3. Add onion and beans to the bacon then continue to sauté for 2-3 minutes.
-Remove from heat.
+3. Add onions to the bacon then continue to sauté for 2-3 minutes.
+Turn off heat.

-4. Cut potatoes into large cubes then add to pot.
-Add chicken broth (enough to cover potatoes), butter, salt and pepper to the pot then bring to a boil.
+4. Cut potatoes into cubes then add to pot.
+Add chicken broth (just enough to cover potatoes), butter, salt and pepper to the pot then bring to a boil.

 Notes

-• You can make this with canned beans (probably 4-5 cans).
-Drain the beans and skip sautéing them.
-Just add the drained beans with the potatoes.
+• You can make this with canned beans (probably 4-5 cans, drained).
 Canned beans aren't as good but they're still pretty dang tasty.

 • You can also make this in a crock pot.
-Once bacon, onion and beans are sauteed, add everything to a slow cooker then cook on low for 6-8 hours or high for 3-4 or until potatoes are tender.
+Once bacon and onions are sauteed, add to a slow cooker with potatoes, butter, S&P and broth.
+Add beans on top of potatoes then cook on low for 6-8 hours or high for 3-4 or until potatoes are tender.

 green beans, string beans, potatoes, taters, new potatoes, red potatoes, southern, fresh, canned, slow cooked, best, how to, recipe